If you are bringing a claim against your employer for things like unfair dismissal, or unlawful discrimination or equal pay we can help.

 Exceptionally, we may offer this service in cases where we believe that this arrangement can be fairly put in place.
 Where we agree that with you, we may seek to recover up to a third of any sums that you recover.
 That element will be payable to us directly from any monies recovered.

-Please click here for our pricing on defending employment tribunal claims.
+Please click here for a downloadable PDF of our pricing on defending employment tribunal claims.